Eventus Capital Corp.

 (b) Our principals, directors, officers, and employees may invest alongside you in the Offering, and/or may have invested in an early round of financing by the Issuer.

 (c) Eventus Capital is a related registrant of Lynwood Capital Management Inc. (together with funds it manages, “Lynwood”).
-Lynwood may also participate in private placements involving Eventus Capital.
+Lynwood may participate in private placements where Eventus Capital is acting as a finder or an agent to the Issuer.

 In addition, in the event the Offering is oversubscribed or securities otherwise become unavailable, Eventus reserves the right to cut-back or adjust allocations of securities made to Investors in its sole discretion.